 The Strato UL 2 is a lightweight and packable backcountry refuge for everything from weekend getaways to multiweek missions.
 Providing the most living space for the weight in its class, the Strato UL 2 combines innovative design features with premium, lightweight materials to cut weight without sacrificing quality.

-Over the past couple of years, I’ve been bitten by the bikepacking bug.
+Over the past couple of years, one GearJunkie team member has been bitten by the bikepacking bug.
 What started as a “quick overnight” with less than ideal gear has quickly turned into a long-term mission to build an effective ultralight camp setup.

 At just over 2 pounds, 5 ounces, and packing down to 6 x 12″ (tent) and 2.5 x 16″ (poles), this tent provides ample space in an efficient package.
-With room for two, a fully waterproof rainfly, and dual dry-entry vestibules, the tent offers everything I need and more.
-I can have the tent set up in about 2 minutes upon arriving at my destination, and teardown goes even quicker.
+With room for two, a fully waterproof rainfly, and dual dry-entry vestibules, the tent offers everything he needs and more.
+He can have the tent set up in about 2 minutes upon arriving at his destination, and teardown goes even quicker.

 Test by: Adam Ruggiero, Editor in Chief